 Understanding PE Buy-and-Build Success Factors

-Over the course of the buy-and-build cycle, many factors determine success, but the potential to realize multiple-arbitrage begins with the underlying strength of the platform company—and the leverage this gives GPs when seeking lower-multiple deals.
+While many factors determine success over the course of the buy-and-build cycle, the potential to realize multiple arbitrage begins with the underlying strength of the platform company—and the leverage this gives general partners when seeking lower-multiple deals.
 If the platform company has the systems for efficient integration, GPs can more confidently pursue under-performing targets and their reduced acquisition multiples, securing a key component in the arbitrage strategy.

 With efficient integration, performance of the acquired bolt-on can more quickly rise to the level of the already successful platform company.
 Conversely, inefficient integration not only means continued under-performance and lower multiples for bolt-ons, but also a likely drag-down in performance and value of the platform company.

 The Value and Role of Data in Private Equity

 One of the most critical (and perennially frustrating) elements of integration is data, and the ability to clearly assess performance in aggregate—and in comparison—across business units.
 Cobbling together reports from disparate systems, or holding out until software integrations can be completed, adds risk to acquiring under-performing assets.
 Flying blind can lead to reactive adjustments, unintended consequences, and a revolving door for the management team.
 Conversely, good private equity data intelligence allows add-ons to continue operating from day-one without disruption.

 Making the case for the importance of data, Boston Consulting Group, in an article titled “Creating Value in Private Equity with Advanced Data and Analytics,” warns “companies that choose not to use data to create value risk hastening their own obsolescence or, at the very least, losing competitive advantage.”